stratisproject/Documentation/source/Architecture Reference/DLT/dlt-introduction.rst

 Assets
 ===================================================================
 Blockchains track assets.
-On the Stratis blockchain, ownership of the STRAT token is tracked.
+On the Stratis blockchain, ownership of the STRAX token is tracked.
 Most public blockchains, including the Bitcoin blockchain, follow a similar model and the only assets tracked are some kind of token.

-There are 100 million indivisible units of value in each STRAT, and the only asset tracked on the Stratis blockchain represents an amount of these units.
-If a participant on the Stratis blockchain has 1 STRAT, it means that they own an asset comprising 100 million of these indivisible units.
+There are 100 million indivisible units of value in each STRAX, and the only asset tracked on the Stratis blockchain represents an amount of these units.
+If a participant on the Stratis blockchain has 1 STRAX, it means that they own an asset comprising 100 million of these indivisible units.
 When a transaction occurs on the Stratis blockchain:

-1. Existing STRAT asset/s belonging to the sending participant are spent (archived).
+1. Existing STRAX asset/s belonging to the sending participant are spent (archived).
-2. New STRAT assets are created for the receiving participant/s.
+2. New STRAX assets are created for the receiving participant/s.
-3. If applicable, STRAT assets are created to pay change to the sending participant.
-For example, a participant has two 5 STRAT assets and they need to send 8 STRAT.
-In the subsequent transaction, the two 5 STRAT assets are spent, an 8 STRAT asset is created for the receiver, and a 2 STRAT asset is paid as change to the sender.
-The sender now has one asset worth 2 STRAT.
+3. If applicable, STRAX assets are created to pay change to the sending participant.
+For example, a participant has two 5 STRAX assets and they need to send 8 STRAX.
+In the subsequent transaction, the two 5 STRAX assets are spent, an 8 STRAX asset is created for the receiver, and a 2 STRAX asset is paid as change to the sender.
+The sender now has one asset worth 2 STRAX.

 DLT solutions (through transactions) track a wider range of assets than currencies which only exist in an electronic form.
 While cryptocurrencies need to be stored on a public blockchain to encourage maximum uptake and reward participation, DLT solutions often track real-world assets in cases where asset ownership is sensitive information.
 It is easy to see tracking real-world assets can go hand in hand with a blockchain solution that limits the participants who can see them.

 Taking an example from the pharmaceutical industry, prescriptions can be stored as assets in a DLT solution.
-A patient owns their prescriptions in the same way that a user holds STRAT on the Stratis blockchain.
-Instead of each asset being a unit of STRAT (a number of Satoshi), one asset is assigned for each prescription.
+A patient owns their prescriptions in the same way that a user holds STRAX on the Stratis blockchain.
+Instead of each asset being a unit of STRAX (a number of Satoshi), one asset is assigned for each prescription.
 Information pertinent to each prescription is also held on the blockchain.
 A transaction is used to mark the prescription as fulfilled, which effectively spends the prescription, so it cannot be used again.

 Implementation
 ===================================================================